Downward transference of mice and universality of local core models: Discussion

-\subsection{The case $\delta=\omega_1$}
+\subsection{The case $\delta=\omega_1^\mbfM=\omega_1^\mbfV$}

-Notice that this case is new only if $\delta=\omega_1^M$, as otherwise it falls under the discussion above.
 Although superficially this case may appear to be very special, it is interesting in many respects.
-The main difference between this case and the one discussed above is that, as we already mentioned in the introduction, we cannot expect $\mbfK^\mbfM\cut\delta$ to be universal for countable mice, by the result of Jensen \cite{spmwv}.
-In the proof of Theorem~\ref{t0.1}.(b), we still follow the strategy outlined above, that is, we first establish the well-foundedness and iterability of $\mbfK^\mbfM\cut\delta^+$, and then use the universality of this initial segment of $\mbfK^\mbfM$ to lift the conclusion to $\mbfK^\mbfM$.
-The new element here involves using the coiteration of $W$ against $N$ of length $\delta^+$.
+The main difference between this case and the one discussed in Subsection~\ref{ss.dgo1} is that, as we already mentioned in the introduction, we cannot expect $\mbfK^\mbfM\cut\delta$ to be universal for countable mice, by the result of Jensen \cite{spmwv}.
+Suppose we try to prove Conjecture~\ref{d.conj} using the strategy from Subsection~\ref{ss.dgo1}.
+By the fact that $\mbfK^\mbfM\cut\delta$ is no longer universal for countable premice, establishing (\ref{d.e.bottom}) is not sufficient to run the argument.
+It seems that what we would need here is the variant of (\ref{d.e.bottom}) where $\delta$ is replaced with $\delta^+$, and this in turn requires to use the coiteration of $W$ against $N$ which has length $\delta^+$.
 However, the extender $F_{X,Y}$ is determined already by the coiteration of length $\delta$.
-Once we are in the situation below a sharp for an inner model with a strong cardinal, all iteration trees can be made linear, so once we establish the well-foundedness of $\ult(N_{\delta^+},F^*_{X,Y})$ we easily embed $\ult(\mbfK^\mbfM\cut\delta^+,F_{X,Y})$ into $\ult(N_{\delta^+},F^*_{X,Y})$ since $\pi^\mcT_{0,\delta^+}=\pi^\mcT_{\delta,\delta^+}\circ\pi^\mcT_{0,\delta}$ and the critical point of $\pi^\mcT_{\delta,\delta^+}$ is at least $\delta$.
-In the situation with many strong cardinals, we have non-linear iteration trees, and although the argument outlined in the above case where $\delta>\omega_1$ proves that $(N_{\delta^+},\ult(N_{\delta^+},F^*_{X,Y}),\kappa_Y)$ is iterable, the argument for linear iterations can be mimicked here only if we know that $\delta$ is on the branch $[0,\delta^+]_\mcT$, or, more generally, if some element of the set $C^*$ defined below Lemma~\ref{u.l.term} is on that branch.
+If we are in the situation where no sharp for an inner model with a strong cardinal exists, all iteration trees can be made linear, so once the well-foundedness of $\ult(N_{\delta^+},F^*_{X,Y})$ has been established, one can easily embed $\ult(\mbfK^\mbfM\cut\delta^+,F_{X,Y})$ into $\ult(N_{\delta^+},F^*_{X,Y})$ since $\pi^\mcT_{0,\delta^+}=\pi^\mcT_{\delta,\delta^+}\circ\pi^\mcT_{0,\delta}$ and the critical point of $\pi^\mcT_{\delta,\delta^+}$ is at least $\delta$.
+In the situation with many strong cardinals, we have non-linear iteration trees, so even if we succeeded in running an argument similar to that outlined in Subsection~\ref{ss.dgo1} and proved that $(N_{\delta^+},\ult(N_{\delta^+},F^*_{X,Y}),\kappa_Y)$ is iterable, the argument for linear iterations for ``pulling" back to $\mbfK^\mbfM$ we have just mentioned can be mimicked here only if we know (among other things) that $\delta$ is on the branch $[0,\delta^+]_\mcT$, or, more generally, if some sufficiently large element of the set $C^*$ defined below Lemma~\ref{u.l.term} is on that branch.
 It is also easy to see that if $\delta$ is not on the branch $[0,\delta^+]_\mcT$ then there is a sharp for an inner model with a strong cardinal, but we do not know if a substantially stronger large cardinal hypothesis can be extrected in this situation.
 (For instance an inner model with two strong cardinals.)